Billy-Spearman-WCCI/RaceCarExtension/README.md

         * If you're introducing an interface to a class which currently doesn't implement any interface, start with an empty interface, and add one method at a time.
         * Refactor early and often.
+    * Examples of refactoring
+        * Suppose classB and classC are children of classA, and classB and classC each contain the same logic.
+          Moving that logic out of B and C and into A is a classic example of refactoring.
     * Refactoring should not be done just because you think the code will be faster ... that's an entirely separate discussion.
 Refactoring should be to make the code cleaner.